Geography at Christ the King

 Geography in the 6th Form

 At A Level we follow the AQA specification and have chosen modules which link prior learning, new ideas and University preparation to develop a broad knowledge and skillset.
-There are two examinations at AS and at A Level a piece of coursework on an area of individual interest from any aspect of the specification (within reason!).
-The structure of AS and A Level is shown below.
+There are two examinations and a piece of coursework on an area of individual interest from any aspect of the specification (within reason!).
+The structure is shown below.

 |Physical Geography – 2 hour 30 minute exam worth 40% of the A Level||Human Geography – 2 hour 30 minute exam worth 40% of the A Level||Non-Examined Assessment worth 20% of the A Level|

 |– Water and Carbon Cycles

 |An individual enquiry of 3,000 to 4,000 words.|

 A compulsory element is 4 days of fieldwork across the two years of study.
 One day takes place in Nottingham during Year 1 to test and hone skills and then in Year 2 of A Leve we visit Aberystwyth in Wales to collect data for the NEA.

 There are a number of ways students can develop their Geographic skills, some of which include:

 - Maintain awareness of key global events through news sources such as BBC News